 Head of Modern Languages

-Before you get here you'll need to register with the University, activate your University IT account and select optional modules if they are available to you.
-You will need to have chosen your modules by Friday 14 September 2018 and you will not be able to access your entire timetable until your module choices are confirmed.
+Before you get here you'll need to register with the university, activate your university IT account and select optional modules if they are available to you.
+You will need to have chosen your modules by Friday 13 September 2019 and you will not be able to access your entire timetable until your module choices are confirmed.
 For more information about the above please use the links at the bottom of this webpage.

-For more information about this, see ‘Joining Instructions’ and the other links below.
+For more information about this please see our 'Joining instructions'.

-If there is any reason why you cannot be here by this date, please get in contact with the Humanities Education Office as soon as possible by emailing firstname.lastname@example.org.
+If there is any reason why you may not be here by this date, please get in contact with the Queen's Hub Team, who support Modern Languages students, by emailing firstname.lastname@example.org.

 During Freshers' Week you should attend the Academic Induction events and activities for your subject/s.

 The purpose of Academic Induction is to introduce you to your academic programme, complete any necessary pre-registration tasks, familiarise yourself with your academic buildings, and meet fellow students and the academic staff for your subjects.
 These sessions form the core part of your Freshers' Week timetable and we expect all students to be present at these compulsory sessions.
 If you need any advice about issues or clashes within your Freshers' Week timetable please contact email@example.com.
 If you have a clash between talks you should attend the talk for your first named subject e.g. English and Modern Languages, you should attend English as it is named first, or Modern Languages and Arabic, you would attend ML.
 Your Academic Tutor for the other department will be able to advise you on what information you missed.